klmadhu247/samplerepo/src/README.md

-Explaining about CRUD operation with json server as backend, did API  integration for all operations.
-Explaining the usage of postman for testing API endpoints
+Explaining about routing and how to implement in react Explaining about the usage of exact, Route, Switch and Link in Routing